ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Conclusion

 \section{Conclusion}

-In this paper, we introduce ExFusion, a mechanism leveraging the weighted fusion of multiple experts within MoE models to enhance Transformer performance without incurring additional inference overhead.
-To ensure flexibility, we propose three variants based on static, dynamic, and memory bank strategies.
-Extensive experiments across diverse tasks—including image classification, semantic segmentation, object detection, and language understanding—demonstrate that ExFusion significantly improves various Transformer baselines.
-Notably, it achieves these gains with zero additional parameters or computational costs, underscoring its strong universality and potential.
-Future work will explore scaling ExFusion to larger models and adapting it for multi-modal sensor fusion, such as the integration of radar, LiDAR, and camera data in autonomous driving systems.
+In this paper, we introduce ExFusion, which involves the weighted fusion of multiple experts within a Mixture-of-Experts model during and after training, aimed at enhancing the performance of Transformer-based models without increasing the overhead.
+We have developed three variants of the ExFusion based on static, dynamic, and memory bank strategies to improve the flexibility of our approach.
+Throughout extensive experiments across a variety of tasks, including image classification, semantic segmentation, object detection, and language understanding, we demonstrate that our method significantly improves the performance of various Transformer-based models without additional parameters or computational cost, showcasing its strong universality and applicability.
+For future work, we plan to extend ExFusion to larger-scale models, as this direction remains unexplored in the current study.
+Another promising avenue is to adapt ExFusion for multi-sensor or multi-modal fusion scenarios, such as the joint modeling of radar, LiDAR, and camera data in autonomous driving systems, which we also reserve for subsequent investigations.